tigerfarm/arduino/Altair101/README.md

 Mine will replicate the 8800's user experience.
 I can enter programs by flipping toggles, and then have the enjoyment of watching flashing LED lights as the program runs.

-As an upgrade from the basic 8800, my Altair, which I'm calling the Altair 101, will also have the ability to save and load programs.
+Over and above the base 8800, the 101 has:
++ The ability to save and load programs.
++ It has more memory, currently set to 1K (1024 bytes) whereas the base 8800 had 256 bytes.
+The extra memory is nice when printing messages to the Arduino IDE serial monitor.
++ I added a serial port for uploading byte code from my laptop into the 101's memory.
+I wrote an assembler to compile byte code from source files.

 --------------------------------------------------------------------------------
-The project started late October, 2019.
+#### The project started late October, 2019.

 I began with a study of the Altair clone videos
 The [first video](https://www.youtube.com/watch?v=suyiMfzmZKs) was a great intro.
 From the [second video](https://www.youtube.com/watch?v=EV1ki6LiEmg), I learned how to write an Altair 8800 program.